wri/gfw-mapbuilder/README.md

 ```

 This way you can add more languages and also use modifiers on fields. `fieldExpression` get's used in the same manner the JSAPI uses fields for popup content, in a string like so: '\${BRIGHTNESS}'.
 This is why we can use modifiers like `ACQ_DATE:DateString(hideTime:true)`.
 You can see a list of available modifiers here: [Format info window content](https://developers.arcgis.com/javascript/3/jshelp/intro_formatinfowindow.html)

+### Core Technologies

+The application is built with a modern web stack:

+- **Frontend Framework:** [React](https://reactjs.org/) with [TypeScript](https://www.typescriptlang.org/) for building a component-based, type-safe user interface.
+- **State Management:** [Redux](https://redux.js.org/) for centralized and predictable application state management.
+- **Mapping Library:** [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) for all geospatial functionality, including map rendering, layer management, and spatial analysis.
+- **Build System:** [Webpack](https://webpack.js.org/) is used to bundle the application for development and production, with configurations for code splitting, optimization, and asset management.
+- **Styling:** SCSS and [Styled Components](https://styled-components.com/) for styling the application.
+- **End-to-End Testing:** [Cypress](https://www.cypress.io/) for automated end-to-end testing of the application.

+### Project Structure

+The project is organized into several key directories:

+- **`/src`**: This is the main directory for the application's source code.

+  - **`/src/js`**: Contains the core TypeScript and React code.
+    - **`/components`**: This directory holds the React components that make up the UI.
+It is further subdivided by feature, such as `header`, `leftPanel`, `mapview`, and `report`.
+    - **`/store`**: The Redux store is defined here, with subdirectories for `actions`, `reducers`, and `types`.
+This manages the global state of the application.
+    - **`/layers`**: Contains definitions and logic for the various types of map layers the application can display (e.g., `GladLayer`, `TreeCoverLossLayer`).
+    - **`/helpers`**: A collection of utility functions and helper classes used throughout the application.
+Key helpers include `LayerFactory.ts` for creating layer instances and `mapController.ts` for managing the map.
+    - **`/controllers`**: Contains the main application logic, such as the `mapController.ts` which orchestrates map interactions.
+    - **`index.tsx`**: The main entry point of the application, where the React application is rendered and the Redux store is initialized.
+  - **`/src/css`**: Contains the SCSS stylesheets for the application.
+  - **`/src/assets`** and **`/src/images`**: Static assets like icons, images, and fonts.
+  - **`index.html`**: The main HTML file that serves as the entry point for the web application.

+- **`/configs`**: This directory is central to the application's configurability.

+  - **`resources.js`**: The main configuration file for the application.
+It defines the web map ID, layers, UI elements, themes, and other application-level settings.
+  - **`/layers`**: Contains detailed configurations for individual data layers.
+  - **`/translations`**: Holds the language files for internationalization.
+  - **`/countryConfigs`**: Provides specific configurations for different countries or regions.

+- **`/webpack.*.js`**: Webpack configuration files for different environments (`common`, `development`, `production`).

+- **`/cypress`**: Contains the end-to-end tests for the application.

+- **`package.json`**: Defines the project's dependencies, scripts, and metadata.

+- **`tsconfig.json`**: The configuration file for the TypeScript compiler.

+#### Architecture and Data Flow

+The application follows a modern, component-based architecture with a centralized state management pattern.

+1.  **Application Initialization**: The application starts with `src/js/index.tsx`.
+This file renders the main `App` component and injects the Redux store, making the application state available to all components.

+2.  **Configuration Loading**: On startup, the application loads its configuration from `configs/resources.js` and other files in the `/configs` directory.
+This configuration object dictates which layers are available, how the UI is structured, and what tools are enabled.

+3.  **State Management (Redux)**: The Redux store serves as the single source of truth for the application state.
+This includes the current language, the visibility of layers, user information, and the state of various UI components.
+Actions are dispatched to update the state, and reducers specify how the state changes in response to these actions.

+4.  **Component-Based UI (React)**: The user interface is built as a tree of React components.
+These components are organized by feature in the `/src/js/components` directory.
+Components can subscribe to the Redux store to access and display application state, and they can dispatch actions to trigger state changes.

+5.  **Map Interaction (ArcGIS API)**: The `mapController.ts` is a key component that manages the ArcGIS map.
+It is responsible for:

+    - Initializing the map with the configured basemaps and extent.
+    - Using the `LayerFactory.ts` to create instances of map layers based on the configuration in `resources.js`.
+    - Handling user interactions with the map, such as clicks, zooms, and pans.
+    - Toggling the visibility of layers based on user input from the UI.

+6.  **Dynamic Layer Generation**: One of the primary capabilities of the Mapbuilder is its ability to dynamically generate and manage map layers.
+The `LayerFactory.ts` reads the layer configurations from `resources.js` and creates the appropriate layer objects using the ArcGIS API.
+This allows for a flexible and easily customizable map experience.

 ### Deployment